Introduction

 sed

-has various commands to manipulate text input. substitute command is most commonly used, which will be briefly discussed in this chapter.
-It is used to replace matching text with something else.
+has various commands to manipulate text.
+The substitute command is the most commonly used operation, helps to replace matching text with something else.
 The syntax is s/REGEXP/REPLACEMENT/FLAGS

 where